Algebraic File Synchronization: Adequacy and Completeness: Reconciliation

-From Lemma\nobreakspace \ref {incomparable_is_independent} and\nobreakspace Rule\nobreakspace \ref {ax_separate_commute} we know that the commands in $S$ and $T$ pairwise commute, and so any sequence that contains the commands from $S$ and $T$ and preserve their original partial order is equivalent to $S\cc T$ on all filesystems.
+From Definition\nobreakspace \ref {def_indep} the commands in $S$ and $T$ pairwise commute, and so any sequence that contains the commands from $S$ and $T$ and preserve their original partial order is equivalent to $S\cc T$ on all filesystems.